• Skip to primary navigation

 These are even better the next day, so they are fantastic for meal prep!
 You can store these broccoli cheese muffins in the fridge for up to 5 days in an airtight container.

-You can also freeze these egg muffins, however I find that if the egg cups are frozen too quickly, they can retain a lot of water and be mushy when defrosted.
+You can also freeze these broccoli muffins, however I find that if the egg cups are frozen too quickly, they can retain a lot of water and be mushy when defrosted.
 To preserve the texture, first let the eggs cool completely in the fridge (overnight is best).
 Transfer the egg muffins right to the freezer in an freezer safe container with as much of the air removed as possible, this helps reduce the amount of large ice crystals that form in the muffins (which makes them watery when defrosted). .
 Freeze for up to 2 months.

 Egg muffins on a white plate with a bite taken out of one.